|From:||Keith Ingram, Director of Elections|

 5. New Registrations

 5.1.
-Before effective date.
-Persons who register to vote whose registrations will become effective after NOVEMBER 14, 2013, and before JANUARY 1, 2014, may be issued initial certificates for the remainder of the voting year (yellow certificate).
-The "VALID FROM" date on the initial (yellow) certificate is the effective date of registration, and the "THRU" date is DECEMBER 31, 2013.
-The voter registrar must issue renewal certificates (Orange certificate) to the voters.
-The "VALID FROM" date on the renewal certificate will be JANUARY 1, 2014, and the "THRU" date will be DECEMBER 31, 2015.
+Before Effective Date.
+Persons who register to vote whose registrations will become effective after NOVEMBER 14, 2015, and before JANUARY 1, 2016, may be issued initial certificates for the remainder of the voting year (orange certificate).
+The "VALID FROM" date on the initial (orange) certificate is the effective date of registration, and the "THRU" date is DECEMBER 31, 2015.
+The voter registrar must issue renewal certificates (Blue certificate) to the voters.
+The "VALID FROM" date on the renewal certificate will be JANUARY 1, 2016, and the "THRU" date will be DECEMBER 31, 2017.
 The duplicate of the initial certificate for the remainder of the voting year should be filed in the duplicate-certificate file or in electronic format as discussed above.
 Proof of issuing a renewal certificate is required, and instructions in Section 4 of this directive should be followed to provide such proof.

 6. "Suspense" Voters